scunliffe/ALFAcoins-js-api/README.md

 This library provides a JavaScript implementation of the https://www.alfacoins.com/ API - A Bitcoin & cryptocurrency payment processing system.

+Use this API to accept and send Bitcoin, Litecoin, Ethereum, Bitcoin Cash, Dash and XRP cryptocurrency payments/refunds.

 Core ALFAcoins API: https://www.alfacoins.com/developers